 It’s also important to note that, while American theaters are only safe-ish on a metroplex-to-metroplex basis, countries with competent leaders have had the virus under control for some time now.
 Those theaters, despite being much safer from the virus, are just as hurt by the dearth of major content.
 This is a global industry that was waiting on Tenet, not just an American one.

 Warner Bros., for its part, did not want to release Tenet anywhere until it could release Tenet everywhere.
 This was partially over bootlegging concerns, but was presented as being mostly on behalf of writer/director/producer Christopher Nolan, who conceived the film over the course of a decade and did not want to risk it being spoiled by releasing in different markets at different times.
 I’ve seen Tenet, and there’s not much there to spoil – there aren’t any major plot twists, there’s barely a plot at all actually – but cultivating mystery around the plot has become an unfortunate part of film marketing in recent years.

 What you have is not a single entity looking at safety barometers, but a large game of chicken between two married industries.
 Theaters were waiting on new content so that opening up would be profitable, and studios were waiting on theaters to open up to prove their investments were safe.
-Warner Bros. has been eager to shoulder that risk with Tenet, probably the year’s most anticipated film even before it looked like the year’s only film, but Nolan and the studio didn’t want it to release anywhere until it could release everywhere.
+Warner Bros. has been eager to shoulder that risk with Tenet, probably the year’s most anticipated film even before it looked like the year’s only film, but Nolan didn’t want it to release anywhere until it could release everywhere.

 So what gave?